 AWS credentials and permissions

 Cloud Manager enables you to choose the AWS credentials to use when deploying Cloud Volumes ONTAP.
 You can deploy all of your Cloud Volumes ONTAP systems using the initial AWS credentials, or you can add additional credentials.

-When you deploy Cloud Manager from NetApp Cloud Central, you need to use an AWS account that has permissions to launch the Cloud Manager instance.
-The required permissions are listed in the NetApp Cloud Central policy for AWS.
+When you deploy a Connector from Cloud Manager, you need to use an AWS account that has permissions to launch the Connector instance.
+The required permissions are listed in the Connector deployment policy for AWS.

-When Cloud Central launches the Cloud Manager instance in AWS, it creates an IAM role and an instance profile for the instance.
-It also attaches a policy that provides Cloud Manager with permissions to deploy and manage Cloud Volumes ONTAP in that AWS account.
+When Cloud Manager launches the Connector instance in AWS, it creates an IAM role and an instance profile for the instance.
+It also attaches a policy that provides Cloud Manager with permissions to manage resources and processes within that AWS account.
 Review how Cloud Manager uses the permissions.

-Cloud Manager selects these AWS credentials by default when you create a new working environment:
+Cloud Manager selects these AWS credentials by default when you create a new working environment for Cloud Volumes ONTAP:

 Additional AWS credentials